 Network resources allocated for particular application traffic are aware of the characteristics of L4+ content to be transmitted.

 One embodiment of the invention realizes network resource allocation in terms of three intelligent modules, gateway, provisioning and classification.
 A gateway module exerts network control functions in response to application requests for network resources.
 The network control functions include traffic path setup, bandwidth allocation and so on.
 Characteristics of the content are also specified in the received application network resource requests.
-Under request of the gateway module, a provisioning module allocates network resources such as bandwidth in optical networks and edge devices as well.
+Under the request of the gateway module, a provisioning module allocates network resources such as bandwidth in optical networks and edge devices as well.
 An optical network resource allocation leads to a provisioning optical route.
-Under request of the gateway module, a classification module differentiates applications traffic according to content specifications, and thus creates and applies content-aware rule data for edge devices to forward content-specified traffic towards respective provisioning optical routes.
+Under the request of the gateway module, a classification module differentiates applications traffic according to content specifications, and thus creates and applies content-aware rule data for edge devices to forward content-specified traffic towards respective provisioning optical routes.

 BACKGROUND OF THE INVENTION

 The present invention relates to content-aware dynamic network resource allocation in a network such as the Internet and in one embodiment to content-aware dynamic optical bandwidth allocation.

 The Internet is a data transport network including legacy networks and optical networks.
 The legacy networks exist at the outer edge of the Internet and use copper wires to connect client systems and electronic routers/switches.
 The optical networks form the backbone of the Internet and use fibers to connect optical cross-connects or switches.
 Between the legacy networks and optical networks are edge devices, which are electro-optic.